 - To fulfil its obligations of providing the high-level educational process in good faith, to encourage other academic community members by its example to fulfil their obligations;

 - To avoid discrimination of any academic community members due to race, colour, political, religious or other beliefs, sex, age, ethnic, national or social origin, nationality, birth or property status, place of residence, language or other features; to refrain from favouring, in particular, using family or professional connections, some academic community members over the others.

 KINDS AND FORMS OF ETHICAL NORMS VIOLATIONS

-- Falsification and fabrication of scientific work outcomes is fabrication (or deliberate modification) of the data and facts which are used in the educational process or scientific research, meaning that those data and facts were not received by means of scientific research with the use of an appropriate methodology;
+- Falsification and fabrication of scientific work outcomes is the fabrication (or deliberate modification) of the data and facts which are used in the educational process or scientific research, meaning that those data and facts were not received by means of scientific research with the use of an appropriate methodology;

-- Academic fraud is cheating, purchase of science papers, attribution of another individual’s outcomes of the scientific research and presentation or publication of it, under one’s own name or in collaboration; referring to or putting into a literature list the sources of information which were not used while writing a science paper; delivering a written paper which was written and defended before within the framework of another academic discipline;
+- Academic fraud is cheating, purchasing of science papers, attribution of another individual’s outcomes of the scientific research and presentation or publication of it, under one’s own name or in collaboration; referring to or putting into a literature list the sources of information which were not used while writing a science paper; delivering a written paper which was written and defended before within the framework of another academic discipline;

-- Purchase or any other use of another person’s scientific work outcomes, as well as selling or passing over one’s own scientific research outcomes with the purpose of its use by another subject of educational process;
+- Purchase or any other use of another person’s scientific work outcomes, as well as selling or passing over one’s own scientific research outcomes with the purpose of its use by another subject of the educational process;

 - Corruption is offering or getting unlawful benefit/ material remuneration or services with the purpose of receiving unlawful advantage in the educational process;